ioannisa/SecuredAndroidPersistence/README.md

 | String    | Yes                | No                            |
 | Custom Objects (e.g., Data Classes) | No | Yes                  |

-##### DataStore handling for encrypted data

-When storing to `DataStore` with encryption enabled, `serialization` is performed on all data types because DataStore doesn't support encryption natively.
-During the encryption phase, everything gets serialized and stored as an encrypted string.
+**--With Encryption:** If encryption is enabled, everything - regardless of type - is serialized and stored as an encrypted string to ensure data security.

 | Data Type | Supported Directly | Handled via gson Serialization |
 |-----------|:------------------:|:------------------------------:|